Skip to Content (Press Enter)

 Choosing an Agency

 Beginning your journey toward surrogacy is a big step, so it’s important to do your research!
 Not every surrogacy agency is a good fit.
-Finding a surrogacy agency with which you have good chemistry and who shares your views about the surrogacy process is key to a successful journey.
+Finding a surrogacy agency in Utah with which you have good chemistry and who shares your views about the surrogacy process is key to a successful journey.

 Also, surrogacy laws vary by state, so working with an agency that has lawyers knowledgeable in ART and surrogacy law is essential.
 They will help you understand the surrogacy laws in Utah.